To be eligible to apply for a Graduate Teacher Scholarship, you must:

 - Not already hold a scholarship with the NSW Department of Education.

-- Have submitted an application to teach in NSW public schools through the department's approval to teach process.
+- Be eligible for the department’s Graduate Recruitment Program and have submitted an application to teach in NSW public schools through the department's approval to teach process.

 - Be willing to accept appointment as a permanent full-time teacher in a NSW public school in an agreed location on completion of your studies for a minimum period of three consecutive years.